ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

-   It is important to note that Identifier Alignment cannot occur with a message that is not valid per [RFC5322], particularly one with a malformed, absent, or repeated RFC5322.From field, since in that case
+   It is important to note that Identifier Alignment cannot occur with a message that is not valid per [RFC5322], particularly one with a malformed, absent, or repeated RFC5322.From field, since in that case there is no reliable way to determine a DMARC policy that applies to the message.
+Accordingly, DMARC operation is predicated on the input being a valid RFC5322 message object, and handling of such non- compliant cases is outside of the scope of this specification.
+   Further discussion of this can be found in Section 6.6.1.